30 Unusual Phobias You Never Knew Existed

 Logophobia: Fear of reading (or learning how)

 People with the fear of words function fine in conversation, but when shown written words, they could become breathless, shaky, or paranoid.
-Most people with logophobia don’t know how to read, and refuse to try to learn.
-Unfortunately, if you’re not reading, you’re missing out on learning and developing.
-In fact, according to the National Education Association, “teachers should be supported by parents, skilled education support professionals, communities that value and promote reading, and policies that provide adequate resources and allow them to use their expertise.”
+Most people with logophobia don’t know how to read, and they may refuse to try to learn.

 Plutophobia: Fear of money

-Some of us might almost wish we had this problem: the fear of money.
-This is one of those weird phobias that can manifest as dread around money itself, the chance of getting rich, or wealthy people.
+This is one of those phobias that can manifest as dread around money itself, the chance of getting rich, or wealthy people.
 If you’re not anxious around money, then be sure to learn these money tips from the world’s most successful people.

 Ideophobia: Fear of reason or ideas